grmlin/watched/README.md

 #### LiveNodeList#pause()

-Freezes the nodelist in it's current form and removes the dom mutation listener
+Freezes the nodelist in it's current form and pauses the dom mutation listener

 ```javascript
 nodeList.pause();